How to build resilience as a business leader

-If you have been fortunate enough to work with a great leader, you might have found yourself at different times trying to identify what it is that makes them so effective.
-It might have been their ability to remain calm and effective in the face of a crisis, to recover quickly from setbacks, be creative at problem solving, adapt to changing circumstances or persist positively in the face of apparently overwhelming obstacles.
+If you have been fortunate enough to work with an outstanding leader, you might have found yourself trying to identify what it is that makes the person so effective.
+It might have been their ability to remain calm in the face of a crisis, recover quickly from setbacks, be creative at problem-solving, adapt to changing circumstances, or persist positively in the face of overwhelming obstacles.

 What is business resilience?

-To put it simply, business resilience is the ability to effectively operate a business and achieve results while under difficult and uncertain conditions.
+To put it simply, business resilience is the ability to operate a business and achieve results under difficult and uncertain conditions.
 However, for a business leader, it can be much more multifaceted.
 Examples include having to support team members and staying strong while your department is redeployed.

-Effectiveness might also extend beyond the ‘observable’ behaviours of a great leader, to include the simple and honest way that the leader embraces their personal value system; and in doing so fosters strength in themselves and those around them during challenging times.
+Effectiveness might also extend beyond the observable behaviours of an influential leader to include the simple and honest way that they are personal value system, and in doing so fosters strength in themselves and others during challenging times.
 Qualities include being humble and insightful when things are not going according to plan and still having the ability to bounce back stronger.

 What is a resilient business leader?

 Consider Mary Barra, CEO of General Motors.
 Following a lengthy career at GM that began in 1980, Barra took over and was immediately in the line of fire.
-During her first year at the helm, GM issued 84 safety recalls – that’s more than 30 million vehicles.
-Barra testified before the U.S. Senate about deaths and injuries connected to faulty vehicles.
-If you were in Barra’s position, leading a multinational with nearly 200,000 employees, how would you fare in the face of this challenge?
+During her first year at the helm, GM issued 84 safety recalls involving more than 30 million vehicles.
+Barra testified before the US Senate about deaths and injuries connected to faulty vehicles.
+If you were in Barra’s position, leading a multinational company with nearly 200,000 employees, how would you fare in the face of this challenge?

 Under Barra's leadership, GM refused to pass the blame, instead introduced new safety reporting policies.
 She said to her staff,

 “I never want to put this behind us, I want to put this painful experience permanently in our collective memories.”